mach-composer/mach-composer-cli/docs/src/reference/cli.md

 - `--output-path TEXT` Output path, defaults to `cwd`/deployments`.
 - `--reuse` Supress a terraform init for improved speed (not recommended for production usage)
 - `--ignore-version` Skip MACH composer version check
+- `--destroy` Destroy option is a convenient way to destroy all remote objects managed by this mach config

 ## `bootstrap`